infinera/terraform-xr-network/use_cases/network_setup/README.md

    3. Provision Hub Device LC
    4. Provision Leaf Device LC
 ## Inputs
 ### Asserts: If specified the run will stop when the condition is found.
 The supported condition are HostAttribute, HostAttributeNMismatched, HostAttributeNMatched, NonHostAttribute, NonHostAttributeNMismatched, NonHostAttributeNMatched,  Matched, Mismatched
 ```
 variable asserts {
   type = list(string)
   default = ["Version", "HostAttributeNMismatched"]
 ```
-### Network: For each device, specify its Device, Device config, it Client Ports and Line Carriers.
+### Network: For each device, specify its Device, Device config, its Client Ports and Line Carriers.
 ```
 variable network {
   type = object({